CIS565-Fall-2021/Project3-CUDA-Path-Tracer/README.md

 ![](img/sort.png)

-When the scene is more complex, suchas in the case of the title sample scene [title_sample.txt](scenes/title_sample.txt), however, sorting ray paths by material does provide performance benefit, as seen from the graph below.
+When the scene is more complex, such as in the case of the title sample scene [title_sample.txt](scenes/title_sample.txt), however, sorting ray paths by material does provide performance benefit, as seen from the graph below.

 ![](img/sort2.png)